UQ-RCC/hpc-docs/guides/Basics-Globus.md

 >[!Note]
 >
->This page is under construction
+>This page is still under construction

 ## What is Globus ?